-Transaction expenses consist of acquisition costs and other related expenses incurred in acquiring ProModel Corporation as well as costs associated with evaluating other acquisition opportunities.
+Transaction expenses incurred in 2023 consist primarily of diligence, legal and other related expenses incurred associated with entering into a definitive agreement to acquire Pangiam.
+Transaction costs incurred in 2022 are primarily related to our acquisition of ProModel Corporation as well as costs associated with evaluating other acquisition opportunities.